MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: User roles and access (PSPs,payment providers, payment gateways)
+title: User roles and access (payment service providers)
 ---

-# User roles and access (PSPs,payment providers, payment gateways)
+# User roles and access (payment service providers)

 Payment service providers (PSPs) can grant users of Microsoft Dynamics 365 Fraud Protection various levels of access, based on logical or functional roles.
+PSPs can include any organization that provides payment services to other organizations (also referred to as "payment gateways," "payment processors," etc.).
+This article applies to both PSPs and merchants that were onboarded to Fraud Protection by their PSP.

 > [!IMPORTANT]
 > Information in this article is subject to change at any time.